SleepyLili/tlapbot/README.md

   If you don't add a redeems file, the bot will initialize the default redeems from `tlapbot/default_redeems.py`.
   More details on how to write the config and redeems files are written later in the readme.

+This installation is fine both for just running Tlapbot as it is, but it also works as a dev setup if you want to make changes or contribute.

+Updating should be as easy as `git pull`ing the new version.
 ## Owncast  configuration
 In the Owncast web interface, navigate to the admin interface at `/admin`, and then go to Integrations.